-1.01 Only full-time 12-month employees shall be entitled to paid vacation.
-Twelve month teaching faculty and 10.5 month employees do not accrue vacation.
-Days off during the contractual year must be taken as scheduled and do not accrue and carry forward to the next year without prior written approval of the supervisor.
-Refer to custodial manual for leave accrual and authorized use by custodians.

-Vacation entitlement shall be earned commencing on the first day of employment and ending on the last day of employment.

-Continuous employment of six months is required before an employee can be granted a vacation with pay.

-Vacations must be taken at times agreed upon in advance by the employee and his or her supervisor.

-Vacation days earned may be taken at one time or may be taken incrementally as determined by the employee and the supervisor.
+- 2.01 Only full-time, 12-month employees shall be entitled to paid vacation leave.
+Part-time employees, 9-month employees, and 10.5-month employees are not entitled to paid vacation.
+Days during which the College is closed, such as holidays, during the fiscal year must be taken as scheduled and do not accrue and carry forward to the next year. - 2.02 Vacation entitlement shall be earned commencing on the first day of employment and ending on the last day of employment. - 2.03 Continuous employment of six months is required before an employee can be granted a vacation with pay. - 2.04 The direct supervisor reviews and approves all vacation requests to determine that there will be no adverse impact on unit operations. - 2.05 Vacation days earned may be taken at one time or may be taken incrementally as determined by the employee and the supervisor.

-Vacation days taken incrementally may not result in a long-term alteration of the employee's scheduled work days or hours.

-If an employee becomes ill while on vacation, the time off is to be charged to vacation (NOT sick leave).
+- 2.06 Vacation days taken incrementally may not result in a long-term alteration of the employee's scheduled work days or hours - 2.07 If an employee becomes ill while on vacation, the time off is to be charged to vacation (NOT sick leave). - 2.08 Vacation entitlement is earned as follows: